HenryZimme/andoverecon/README.md

 [andoverecon.org](https://andoverecon.org)

-Built and maintained by the Andover Economics Society leadership team
+Built by Henry Zimmerman  (`henryzimme`), and maintained by the Andover Economics Society leadership team